-Prerequisite: FYE 101.
+382. RADIO BROADCASTING Prerequisite: FYE 101.
 This course is a workshop in radio history, production, and station management.
 The class works in close association with the student-operated KSCL radio station, creating projects for possible broadcast.
 Students will read media texts, interact with local radio professionals, write scripts, and design programming.
 Spring of odd years.
-(Same as COMM 382)

-383. DIGITAL RHETORIC AND CULTURES......4

-This course explores the intersections of digital technologies, contemporary cultural theories, literature, film, and new media.
+(Same as COMM 382) 383.
+DIGITAL RHETORIC AND CULTURES This course explores the intersections of digital technologies, contemporary cultural theories, literature, film, and new media.
 It is a study of the ways technology - social, mechanical, digital - have formed, reformed, and transformed our everyday experience.
 Students will engage in the critical understanding of the role medium has historically played in cultural expression, and the role it continues to play in creative and rhetorical productions in the digital age.
 Through lecture, discussion, analytical essays, and critical production assignments, students will improve their digital literacy in regards to past and emergent multimedia objects.
 Spring of odd years.
-(Same as COMM 383)

-Supervised internship with an approved employer in an appropriate professional area, such as editing, publishing, and public relations.
+(Same as COMM 383) 399.
+FILM AND TELEVISION STUDIES Prerequisite: ENGL 101.
+An analysis of cinema or television as an aesthetic form and a social document, usually with an emphasis on American and European film or television.
+Recent topics have included: "Hitchcock," "Melodrama," and "Television Studies."
+May be elected for up to eight hours credit as topic changes.
+On demand.
+This course meets six hours per week, three of which are devoted to screenings.
+(Same as ART 399, COMM 399) 400.
+INTERNSHIP Supervised internship with an approved employer in an appropriate professional area, such as editing, publishing, and public relations.
 Students are required to submit a term paper or project of equivalent value to the program director at the end of the internship.
+On demand.
+473. SENIOR SEMINAR4 A capstone course in which Senior English majors review and reflect on their previous educational experiences and plan for life after college, including career exploration and the graduate school admission process.
+Students will assemble a portfolio that includes critical and/or creative writing of significant length and materials related to job seeking or the graduate school application process: resume or curriculum vita, application letter, purpose statement, etc. Students will also prepare for and take a comprehensive exam in English.
+Major requirement.
+Every fall.
+494. INDEPENDENT STUDY Prerequisites: Junior standing and permission of the instructor.
+Research and writing or creative work in an area of mutual interest to the student and faculty member.
+May be taken two times depending on project.
 On demand.